 5. Yet, Australia has a rapidly growing obesity rate

-So much for the image of the golden skinned Australian with the sun-bleached hair – more like a pasty fatty, watching some sort of cooking reality show on the TV.
+So much for the image of the golden skinned Australian with the sun-bleached hair – more like a pasty Aussie, watching some sort of cooking reality show on the TV.

 6. Australia has the highest risk of skin cancer in the world

 Melanoma is one of the most common cancers in Australia.